zenodeapp/genesis-ethermint/README.md

 <code>sh genesisd-rpc-node.sh $YOUR_NEW_NODE_NAME</code></br>
 full command on clean new machine with installed git:</br>
 <pre>sudo swapoff -a; git clone https://github.com/alpha-omega-labs/genesisd.git; cd genesisd; sh genesisd-rpc-node.sh $YOUR_NEW_NODE_NAME</pre>

+<h3>Create validator of genesis_29-2 </h3>
+<strong>With imported Ethereum private key, with some L1 coins belonging to that key.
+Start after the genesisd-node.sh and full sync!</strong>